 Some might have read through all of this and wonder, why am I even playing in fantasy, roleplaying games, servers, and analog stories?
 If I do not like some of this, why do I bother logging into a gaming server at all?

 My answer is this: I will be facing problematic content in the real world no matter where I go or what hobby.
 All of this, just like my job, history, and past dreams and nightmares, are a product of historical colonialism, racism, systemic abuses and violence.
 To one degree or another, if I pick another hobby, or focus on another interest, I am going to be dealing with it.
-There are almost no hobbies out there that I love that do not love me back, not to mention deny love to many of my BIPOC friends more.
+There are almost no hobbies out there that I love that love me back, not to mention deny love to many of my BIPOC friends more.
 Picking another hobby will not change this, either.

 Believe me when I say I rather not be having a conversation like this with anyone.
 In an ideal world, we should not need to have this conversation or we can play our games without being concerned about this.
 We can all play, worry-free, and incapable of harming others.
 Being able to not have this conversation or consider having this conversation is a privilege.
 I can avoid it sometimes, but many others do not have even that.
 So I write this for them as much as myself.